Dosa (food): Nutrition

-Dosa is high in carbohydrates and contains no added sugars or saturated fats.
+Dosa is high in carbohydrates and contains no added sugars.
 As its key ingredients are rice and black gram, it is a good source of protein.
-A typical homemade plain dosa without oil contains about 112 calories, of which 84% is carbohydrate and 16% protein.
+A typical homemade plain dosa without oil contains about 112 calories, of which 84% is carbohydrate and 16% is protein.
 The fermentation process increases the vitamin B and vitamin C content.

 Preparation

-A mixture of rice and black or green gram that has been soaked in water is ground finely to form a batter.
-Some add a bit of soaked fenugreek seeds.
+A mixture of rice and white gram that has been soaked in water for at least 4–5 hours is ground finely to form a batter.
+Some add a bit of soaked fenugreek seeds while grinding the batter.
 The proportion of rice to lentils is generally 3:1 or 4:1.
-The batter is allowed to ferment overnight, before being mixed with water to get the desired consistency.
+After adding salt, the batter is allowed to ferment overnight, before being mixed with water to get the desired consistency.
 The batter is then ladled onto a hot tava or griddle greased with oil or ghee.
-It is spread out with the base of a ladle or bowl to form a pancake.
-It can be made either to be thick like a pancake, or thin and crispy.
+It is spread out with the base of a ladle or a bowl to form a pancake.
+It can be made either thick like a pancake, or thin and crispy.
 A dosa is served hot, either folded in half or rolled like a wrap.
 It is usually served with chutney and sambar.
-The mixture of black grams and rice can be replaced with highly refined wheat flour or semolina.
+The mixture of white grams and rice can be replaced with highly refined wheat flour or semolina.

 Serving

-Dosa can be stuffed with fillings of vegetables and sauces to make a quick meal.
-They are typically served with a vegetarian side dish which varies according to regional and personal preferences.
+Dosas can be stuffed with fillings of vegetables and sauces to make a quick meal.
+They are typically served with a vegetarian side dish, which varies according to regional and personal preferences.
 Common side items are: